 - Possible fee changes

 At LSBU, we’ve set our tuition fee for Home and EU undergraduates starting on full-time courses at £9,250.
 If this is your first degree you can apply for a student loan to cover tuition fee costs from Student Finance England.
 You can only apply for a loan for a second undergraduate full-time degree if it’s in nursing, midwifery or allied healthcare.
 For more information visit the The Funding Clinic website.

 Our fees for part-time students are provided on each course page.
 If this is your first degree you can apply for a loan if you complete at least 25% of the full-time course load in each year.
 Find out more on the GOV.UK website.

-Apply to Student Finance England (SFE) for your loan and they will pay us direct.
+Apply to Student Finance England (SFE) for your loan and they will pay us directly.
 SFE will send you a Financial Notification setting out your entitlements - you'll need to bring this document with you to your face-to-face enrolment at the University.
 Any amount of tuition fee you do not borrow from SFE must be paid at your face-to-face enrolment session when you start at university.

-If you don’t need a loan for your tuition fees you must pay the University direct.
+If you don’t need a loan for your tuition fees you must pay the University directly.

 Home students may also be entitled to help with covering their living costs.
 Apply for a maintenance loan from Student Finance England and it could help you pay for accommodation, travel, food, books and entertainment.
 EU students should check the GOV.UK website to see if they're eligible as well.